dwyl/image-classifier/README.md

 ## _Please_ star the repo! ⭐️

-If you find this package/repo useful, please star on GitHub, so that we know! ⭐
+If you find this package/repo useful, please star it on GitHub, so that we know! ⭐

 Thank you! 🙏